 The basic characteristics such as RTOS security, performance, and platform compatibility depend mostly on each particular product irrespective of the license type.

 A real-time operating system provides an immediate response within a predictable timeframe.
 It is the most obvious option for systems that need to perform high-priority tasks with critical deadlines.

 The major advantage of using an RTOS in a microcontroller is that it makes the development process less painful, which saves you time and effort.

 When compensating for the microcontroller’s limited capabilities, an RTOS undertakes resource management, sorts out priorities, and keeps task concurrence.

 As soon as you have made up your mind about using an RTOS in your project, you can find a suitable solution among a wide range of various embedded RTOS solutions.
 There are options for any hardware platform offered by either proprietary vendors or open-source projects.

 It’s always best to try to optimize the development process to make it more efficient and less time-consuming.
-One way to do that for many projects is through the use of an RTOS.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+One way to do that for many projects is through the use of an RTOS.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like:

 - Top 10 Most Popular Blogs for 2020